Adige-Calculations/GNU-Linux-handbook/src/libraries/libraries.md

 # Library

+A library is code enclosed in external file which contains functionality to be included in a new codebase.

 ## .a   -   Static library

 An archive```.a``` file contains a library of functions and headers that may be referenced by a C/C++ source file.
 It may store only a few functions or may include an entire library of functions.
 A files are typically created by the GNU ar utility.

-## .so  -   Shared library - Dynamic library
+## .so  -   Shared object | Dynamic library

 An shared object ```.so``` file is a shared library used by programs.
 It contains common programme functions and logic that multiple programs require access to, ```.so``` files allow programs to access common functions from one shared place in a computer's system memory, rather than implementing their own versions of the functions.
 This streamlines the programs' structure as well as their interaction with users' operating systems.

 Dynamic library files (```.so```) often reside in the following Linux directories: